HomerAyuste/fitness-stats-bot-for-discord-powered-by-strava/README.md

 - [ ] Find a way to easily handle the authorization code that the user gets after going through Strava OAuth (create a website that displays code or saves it to the database)
 - [ ] Add leaderboard for users within server
+- [ ] Create a command that lets users display their latest activity